-If you suspect your engine may have bent valves, it is crucial not to attempt to start the engine.
+So, if you suspect your engine may have bent valves, it is crucial not to attempt to start the engine.

-Essentially this is caused by combustion gases escaping between the valve and valve seat when they are not sealing correctly.
-Normally this type of failure affects the exhaust valves only, but it can also damage the intake valves.
+Essentially this is caused by combustion gases, escaping between the valve and valve seat; when they are not sealing correctly.
+Normally, this type of failure affects the exhaust valves only; but it can also damage the intake valves.

 To help prevent this type of failure, there are a few things you can do:

-- Maintain a clean, efficient cooling system so the engine does not run too hot.
+- Maintain a clean, efficient cooling system, so the engine does not run too hot.

-- Use good quality fuels to help prevent carbon build up on the valves, and regularly check the valve clearances.
+- Use good quality fuels, to help prevent carbon build up on the valves.
+And, regularly check the valve clearances.

-- Carbon residues generated by irregular combustion will jeopardize the sealing between the valve and its seat.
+- Carbon residues generated by irregular combustion; will jeopardize the sealing between the valve and its seat.

-- Running a dry fuel such as L.P.G resulting in inadequate lubrication.
+- Running a dry fuel, such as L.P.G resulting in inadequate lubrication.

 Minimizing Carbon Deposits

-Although additives have been around for a few decades now, it wasn’t until recently that they actually worked quite well.
-I am not going to name or suggest any because they all say they work.
+Although additives have been around for a few decades now; it wasn’t until recently that they actually worked quite well.
+I am not going to name or suggest any, because they all say they work.

-Just remember even though most do work they also have a down side as well.
-I would go by word of mouth as seeing is believing.
+Just remember, even though most do work, they also have a down side as well.
+I would go by word of mouth, as seeing is believing.

-- Using name-brand gasoline that contains a fuel system cleaner.
+- Using name-brand gasoline, that contains a fuel system cleaner.

-- Limiting idling time and cold starts.
+- Limiting, idling time and cold starts.